lingthio/Flask-User/README.md

 - Flask 0.10 (May work on other versions - please let us know)
 - Flask-Login
 - Flask-Babel
-- Flask-WTF
-- Jinja2
+- Flask-WTF and Jinja2
-- passlib
-- py-bcript (only if 'bcyrpt' encryption is used)
+- passlib and py-bcript

 Install Flask-User
 ------------------